mesosphere/dcos-docs-site/README.md

 We use a branching workflow to decide what should be shown on which environment.
 Specific branches contain different content and deploy to different environments.

-- `main` is our primary source of truth and will get deployed to the production environment available at https://docs.d2iq.com/.
+- `main` is the primary source of truth and will get deployed to the production environment available at https://docs.d2iq.com/.
 Use this branch only in the case that you need to make a change to the production version of site (hotfix).
 Hotfixes will need to be cherry-picked back to our develop branch, so please coordinate with a docs admin.
-- `develop` is our preview environment and the development branch for upstream doc changes not ready for production.
+- `develop` is a preview environment and the development branch for upstream doc changes not ready for production.
 Thus, this is our default branch as most work will be in preparation for a forthcoming release.
 It will be deployed to https://dev-docs.d2iq.com/
-- `beta` is our beta branch and will be deployed to https://beta-docs.d2iq.com/. `develop` will be merged into `beta` when it is time to update this branch.
+- `beta` is our beta branch and will be deployed to https://beta-docs.d2iq.com/. `develop` will be merged into `beta` upon beta releases.

 ```
 o = commit